 Information Disclosure Policy (IDP)

-GCF seeks to ensures the greatest degree of transparency in all its activities through the effective dissemination of information to stakeholders and the public at large.
-Recognising the need to ensure public access and stakeholder participation, GCF set out the Information Disclosure Policy (IDP) which outlines the information that is made available to the public either as a routine matter or upon request.
+GCF seeks to ensure the greatest degree of transparency in all its activities through the effective dissemination of information to stakeholders and the public at large.
+Recognising the need to ensure public access and stakeholder participation, GCF sets out the Information Disclosure Policy (IDP) which outlines the information that is made available to the public either as a routine matter or upon request.